 Use 18 AWG, 25 pF/ft nom., $60.7~\Omega$ impedance, braid or foil shielded, twisted pair for communications wiring.
 Connect the communications cable from the outdoor unit to the indoor unit at terminals F1 and F2.
-Connect the communications cable from the indoor units to the wired remote controller at F3 and F4.
 Refer to the following wiring diagrams.